How to protect your brand from counterfeit in China?

 Tips to avoid having my counterfeit in China.

 Cracking down on counterfeits can be difficult for luxury brands.
 Copying techniques have improved so much that some counterfeits now look just like the originals.
 Chinese law enforcement is not much help either.
 Vendors who get caught are not punished severely and may soon try again.
-For the counterfeiters, usually the fine is just a cost of doing business.
-Although Administration authorities are active, the problem is so big, it is difficult to erradicate it.
+For the counterfeiters, usually, the fine is just a cost of doing business.
+Although Administration authorities are active, the problem is so big, that it is difficult to eradicate it.

 Here are some steps brands in China can take to guard their interest effectively: